thoughtspot/thoughtspot.github.io/_admin/system-monitor/alerts-events.md

 ## Notification events

 This answer displays notifications of data loads.
-The display the **Time**, the **User** that performed the action, and a **Summary** of the action.
+The answer displays the **Time**, the **User** that performed the action, and a **Summary** of the action.
 Notifications are kept for 90 days before being discarded.